 Houser LLP is monitoring the developments of COVID-19 to prepare for and handle any issues that impact our clients, firm, colleagues, and families.
 We have implemented a team of attorneys and legal staff to keep our firm and clients well informed.

-Our firm is taking every precaution to flatten the curve and limit the spread of the virus by remote work from home for attorneys and support staff, while remaining fully operational for our clients.
+Our firm is taking every precaution to flatten the curve and limit the spread of the virus by having attorneys and support staff remotely work from home, while remaining fully operational for our clients.

 We are ready to advise clients on how to best approach issues raised by this public health crisis.
 We will provide updates in real time to address COVID-19 related issues.